browserengineering/book/book/animations.md

     Time in raster-and-draw on average: 24ms
     Time in render on average: 23ms

-That's almost three times faster, almost fast enough to hit sixty frames per second.
+That's about three times faster, almost fast enough to hit sixty frames per second.
 And on your computer, you'll likely see even more speedup than that, so perhaps your animations are already quite smooth.
-But if we want to go faster yet, we'll need to reduce the total amount of raster and draw work we're doing.
+But if we want to go faster yet, we'll need to reduce the total amount of work in raster and draw.

 ::: {.further}